daniel-molina/visualequation/README.md

 $ python3 setup.py bdist_wheel

-After that, you can install the package by
+After that, you can install the package by doing

 $ cd dist